28 Days (film): Plot

 Finally convinced that she has a problem, Gwen asks Cornell for another chance and begins to participate in the recovery process.
 Jasper visits and proposes to Gwen with champagne, which she throws in the lake.
 Returning to her room, she stops Andrea from cutting herself, and grows closer to her and their fellow addicts, who warn that Jasper does not take her sobriety seriously.
 Gwen learns that Eddie is a professional baseball player, and they share an impulsive kiss but form a friendship instead.
-Discovering that he is a fan of Santa Cruz, Andrea’s favorite soap opera, Gwen and the group begin watching it together.
+Discovering that he is a fan of Santa Cruz, Andrea's favorite soap opera, Gwen and the group begin watching it together.

-Lily attends a group therapy session, revealing that a drunken Gwen ruined her wedding with a humiliating speech, and leaves in disgust when Gwen dismisses Lily’s feelings.
+Lily attends a group therapy session, revealing that a drunken Gwen ruined her wedding with a humiliating speech, and leaves in disgust when Gwen dismisses Lily's feelings.
 Andrea will soon be released, and Gwen arranges a farewell skit for the group to perform.
-Jasper shows up unannounced, finding Gwen with Eddie; picking a fight, he insults them both and Eddie punches him, straining his friendship with Gwen.
-She discovers Andrea dead in their bathroom from an overdose, and commits herself to restoring her relationship with her sister.
-They reconcile and Gwen leaves treatment, but not before Eddie warns her that Jasper is dangerous to her sobriety.
+Jasper shows up unannounced, and finds Gwen with Eddie; picking a fight, he insults them both and Eddie punches him, straining his friendship with Gwen.
+She discovers Andrea dead in their bathroom from an overdose and commits herself to restoring her relationship with her sister.
+They reconcile and Gwen leaves the facility after completing her course of treatment, but not before Eddie warns her that Jasper is dangerous to her sobriety.

 Jasper offers to make amends, but Gwen realizes he is unwilling to change to support her recovery.
-Leaving him and their old party friends at a bar, she encounters a horse on the street and is able to lift its hoof, an activity she struggled with in rehab.
-She breaks up with Jasper, and is later reunited with a sober Gerhardt at a floral shop.
-In a post-credits scene, Eddie recognizes an actor from Santa Cruz who arrives as a new patient.
+Leaving him and their old party friends at a bar, she encounters a horse on the street and can lift its hoof on her second try (after asking for help), an activity she struggled with in rehab.
+She breaks up with Jasper and is later reunited with a sober Gerhardt at a floral shop.
+In a mid-credits scene, Eddie recognizes an actor from Santa Cruz who arrives as a new patient.